reposense/RepoSense/docs/PublishingGuide.md

 If you use RepoSense to monitor a large number of collaborators, it may be more systematic to have them update their git configurations into your fork using pull-requests.

-To ensure that their pull-requests are correct, we can use use Netlify to preview how the changes would look like in production, before deploying them into GitHub Pages.
+To ensure that their pull-requests are correct, we can use [Netlify](https://www.netlify.com/) to preview how the changes would look like in production, before deploying them into GitHub Pages.

 1. Sign up and login to [Netlify](https://www.netlify.com/)
 1. Use this [link](https://app.netlify.com/start) to create a new site